A new approach to Kazhdan-Lusztig theory of type B via quantum symmetric pairs: -Canonical bases

-\item The sum $T^{\bf b}_f = M_f + \sum_{g \preceq_{\bf b} f }t^{\bf b}_{gf}(q)M^{\bf b}_g$ is finite, for all $f \in I^{m+n}$. \end{enumerate} \end{conjecture} Note that $t^{\bf b}_{gf}(1) \in \N$ and the finite sum claim in (2) at the $q=1$ specialization holds by Theorem~\ref{thm:iKL}.
-Hence, the validity of the positivity conjecture (1) implies the validity of (2).
-We also raise the question on a possible positivity of the coefficients in the expansion of the $\imath$-canonical basis elements here relative to the (type $A$) canonical basis on $\wTb$ as constructed in \cite{CLW12}.
+\begin{rem} We expect a positivity property of the coefficients in the expansion of the $\imath$-canonical basis elements here with respect to the (type $A$) canonical basis on $\wTb$ in \cite{CLW12} (compare with the remark after Theorem~\ref{thm:iCBtensor}). \end{rem}

-\subsection{Bar involution and $q$-wedges of $\WW$}
+\section{Bar involution and $q$-wedges of $\WW$}

 Let $k \in\N \cup \{\infty\}$.
 For $f = (f_{[m+n]}, f_{[\ul{k}]}) \in I^{m+n} \times I^{k}_+$, set

 Then $\{M^{{\bf b}, 0}_f \mid f \in I^{m+n} \times I^{k}_+\}$ forms a basis, called the {\em standard monomial basis}, of the $\Qq$-vector space $\mathbb{T}^{\bf b} \otimes \wedge^{k} \VV$.
 Similarly, $\mathbb{T}^{\bf b} \otimes \wedge^{k} \WW$ admits a {\em standard monomial basis} given by